bjackman/my-rpi-k8s/README.md

 Stuff outside this repo:

-- Find a way to monitor the cluster host OS (resource availability, host upgrade status)?
+- Find a way to monitor the cluster host OS (host upgrade status)?
 - Install system-upgrade-controller to auto-upgrade k3s

 Stuff inside this repo: